The Overbrook Foundation

 -

-Relationship-building is key – Since staff proactively identify grantees, maintaining communication with program officers (Risa Kaufman for Human Rights, Daniel R. Katz for Environment) and sharing relevant updates can position you for future consideration
+Relationship-building is key – Since staff proactively identify grantees, maintaining communication with programme officers (Risa Kaufman for Human Rights, Daniel R. Katz for Environment) and sharing relevant updates can position you for future consideration

 References